jluk/ACC-Documentation/README.md

 Check the full [feature list here](acc-features.md).

 ## Examples
-* Try out the new Azure CLI 2.0
+* Create or edit scripts to manage Azure resources from any browser
-* Manage resources via GUI or CLI, side-by-side
+* Simultaneously manage resources via portal and command line
-* Run scripts on Azure resources without leaving your browser
+* Test-drive Azure CLI 2.0

 ## Pricing
 The Cloud Shell is a free service to all Azure customers.
 Regular storage costs apply if mounting an Azure file share.